Cactus-Network/fd-cli/README.md

 You should see a an ouput with Usage and Options

 #Then run commands below to recover your Rewards ($LAUNCHER_HASH and $POOL_CONTRACT_ADDRESS can be set as environmental variables, or you can type 'text' into the fd-cli command)
- Example: fd-cli nft-recover -l "$LAUNCHER_HASH" -p "$POOL_CONTRACT_ADDRESS" -nh 127.0.0.1 -np 11555 -ct C:/Users/YourUserName/.cactus/mainnet/config/ssl/full_node/private_full_node.crt -ck C:/Users/YourUserName/.cactus/mainnet/config/ssl/full_node/private_full_node.key
+ Example: fd-cli nft-recover -l $LAUNCHER_HASH -p $POOL_CONTRACT_ADDRESS -nh 127.0.0.1 -np 11555 -ct C:/Users/YourUserName/.cactus/mainnet/config/ssl/full_node/private_full_node.crt -ck C:/Users/YourUserName/.cactus/mainnet/config/ssl/full_node/private_full_node.key

 fd-cli nft-recover
   -l "$LAUNCHER_HASH" (or just copy/paste your Launcher Hash between the quotes)